cityofaustin/Residential-Permitting/_project_steps/1-general-process/apply.md

 ---
 title: General > 3.
 Apply
-seo_title: Apply for a Permit in Austin
+seo_title: Applying for a permit
-seo_description:
+seo_description: >-
+  Learn what you will need to apply for a permit for your home improvement project in Austin, Texas, and how to submit your permit application.
 step_number: 3
 project_name: general process
 permalink: /residential/projects/general-process/apply/